Disentangling the programs you are running from the terminal you launched them in, for recombining and tweaking.

 - keeping a nice, tidy-looking virtual interactive terminal to handle the input and output in that session and switching between sessions

 The combination of these things is called a terminal multiplexer and we think about it as a way of multiplexing several terminal sessions into one network session, which is what people usually pitch to you.
 For me the idea of temporarily detaching processes from the launching terminal and then resuming control of them later is the killer feature.
-Multiple terminals and such are a side effect that I rarely use, which means that a lot fo the breathless tutorials focus on features I do not need.
+Multiple terminals and such are a side effect that I rarely use, which means that a lot of the breathless tutorials focus on features I do not need.

 These concerns are nicely separated in